Hedwyn/zig-easy-cli/README.md

 * Ease of use, you can get a working CLI app by defining a single struct
 * Strong inference based on comptime programming, automatically builds the help menu
 * Rich rendering using ANSI escape codes
+* Solid defaults to get a decent experience out of the box without any fancy customization.
-* Customizable, you can build your own palettes, use arbitrary streams as output and not just stdout, and parametrize a fair bunch of rendering options.
+* Yet super customizable, you can build your own palettes, use arbitrary streams as output and not just stdout, and parametrize a fair bunch of rendering options.

 # Requirements
-This is tested for zig 0.13.
+Requires zig 0.14.
+Support for zig 0.15 is currently untested.
+For zig 0.13, use the dedicated branch.

 # Examples
 You can build the examples with `zig build examples`.
 Examples can be found in `examples` folder.
 They all have a standalone command to run them, e.g, to build and run `whoami` example just call `zig build examples whoami -- --help` (*Note: the flags you want to pass to the command should go after `--` separator).
 The examples are shown below (note: in your terminal they will be rendeez with colors andother embellishments)